 With it, for example, you can click on one button and resend your broadcast email to every subscriber who hasn’t opened theirs yet.

-However, for anyone starting out in the field, AWeber allows you to experiment without incurring high costs (and I still consider Aweber to be a better option in a head-to-head matchup of Mailchimp vs Aweber).
+However, for anyone starting out in the field of automation, AWeber allows you to experiment without incurring high costs (and I still consider Aweber to be a better option in a head-to-head matchup of Mailchimp or Aweber automation and market tool features, including the free Mailchimp model).

-Here are related marketing software articles you may be interested in:
+Here are related marketing software and email automation articles you may be interested in: